FAQs

-The assessor is a State certified individual whose duties are to discover, list, and place a value on all taxable real and personal property in the city, in a uniform manner.
+The assessor is a State certified individual whose duties are to discover, list, and place a value on all taxable real property in the city, in a uniform manner.
 The assessor is not involved in the collection of property taxes.

 You have the right to refuse entry into your residence pursuant to section 70.05 (4m) of the Wisconsin Statues.
 Entry to view your property is prohibited unless voluntarily authorized by you.
 Pursuant to section 70.05 (4m) of the Wisconsin statutes, you have the right to refuse a visual inspection of the interior of your residence and your refusal to allow an interior inspection of your residence will not be used as the sole reason for increasing your property tax assessment.
 Refusing entry to your residence also does not prohibit you from objecting to your assessment pursuant to section 70.47 (7) of the Wisconsin statues.